leockl/tool-ahead-of-time/README.md

 - "taot_tutorial_ChatOpenAI.ipynb" file for example notebook tutorial on Langchain's ChatOpenAI library (using DeepSeek-R1 on OpenRouter).
 - "taot_tutorial_AzureAIChatCompletionsModel.ipynb" file for example notebook tutorial on Langchain's AzureAIChatCompletionsModel library (using DeepSeek-R1 on Microsoft Azure).
 - "taot_tutorial_ChatOpenAI_QwQ32B.ipynb" file for example notebook tutorial on Langchain's ChatOpenAI library (using QwQ-32B on OpenRouter).
+- "taot_tutorial_ChatBedrockConverse.ipynb" file for example notebook tutorial on Langchain's ChatBedrockConverse library (using DeepSeek-R1 on Amazon Bedrock).

 ## Changelog 📖